 Maintenance of the drains include spraying twice a year to keep them free from weeds.
 Keeping the weeds down helps keep stormwater draining and avoid flooding.

-Our contractor sprays with a broad-spectrum herbicide - Glyphosate (Roundup™) in spring and autumn - September - October and March - April.
+Our contractor sprays with a broad-spectrum herbicide - Glyphosate (Roundup™) in spring and autumn in the months of September to October and March to April.

 We use Roundup™ as it is one of the safer chemicals to use in waterways.